Introduction to Multi-Armed Bandits: Optimal algorithms and regret bounds (no proofs)

 \Hint{Choose $D$ as a solution to the ``optimistic" linear program \eqref{BwK:eq:LP-UCB}, with rescaled budget $B' = B(1-\sqrt{K/T})$.
 Compare $D$ to the value of the original linear program \eqref{BwK:eq:LP} with budget $B'$, and the latter to the value of \eqref{BwK:eq:LP} with budget $B$.}

 \end{itemize} \end{exercise}

-\begin{exercise}[Best distribution vs. best fixed arm] Let $\OPTFA$ and $\OPTFD$ be, resp., the total expected reward of the best fixed arm and that of the best fixed distribution.
+\begin{exercise}[Best distribution vs. best fixed arm] Recall that $\OPTFA$ and $\OPTFD$ are, resp., the fixed-arm benchmark and the fixed-distribution benchmark, as defined in Section~\ref{BwK:sec:intro}.
 Let $d$ be the number of resources, including time.

-\begin{itemize} \item[(a)] Construct an example such that $ \OPTFD\geq d\cdot \OPTFA - o(\OPTFA).$
+\begin{itemize} \item[(a)] Construct an example such that $ \OPTFD\geq d\cdot \OPTFA - o(\OPTFA)$.

 \Hint{Extend the $d=2$ example from Section~\ref{BwK:sec:intro}.}

 \item[(b)] Prove that $ \OPT \leq d\cdot \OPTFA.$

 \Hint{\eqref{BwK:eq:LP} has an optimal solution with support size at most $d$.
 Use the pigeonhole principle!} \end{itemize} \end{exercise}